Griswold cast iron skillet. Simple identification guide using logos.

 This is not a skillet, but I thought including this logo could be helpful.
 It is called the Dimond logo, and you will likely see it on Griswold Griddles.

-Griswold manufactured griddles with this logo Circa 1884-1910.
-The logo is positioned in the center.
-Unfortunately, this is an area on cast iron often damaged by sulfur pitting.
+Griswold manufactured griddles with this logo circa 1884-1910.
+The logo is in the center of the backside.
+Unfortunately, the center is an area often damaged by sulfur pitting.

 Griswold Erie diamond logo.